notclickable-jordan/rainhold/docs/gitea.md

 ## Runner

 You won't have the host variable `gitea_runner_registration_token` until you create the Gitea instance.
 Run the playbook to create the Gitea instance, get the token and set it in your version of `sample.yml`.
+Then re-run the Ansible playbook.